fgurkanli/fgurkanli/README.md

 ### Hi there 👋

+📈  I am a data scientist working in digital marketing analytics in Istanbul, Turkey.

 🔭  I’m currently working on writing complex sql queries on Google BigQuery.
 I've just started a #66days of data challenge to keep on the track :)

 🌱  I’m currently learning on the fundementals of statistics and machine learning applications through reading the famous book "An Introduction to